 My daughter’s friend has such severe eczema all over her body that her face and arms are blotchy with angry rashes.

 It’s a Sisyphean task to stand up to the medical establishment.
 Why would anyone want to?

-I spoke at a conference with James Lyons-Weiler, PhD; Mary Holland, J.D.; and Tetyana Obukhanych, Ph.D. this Saturday, which was organized by Informed Choice Washington and the Institute for Pure and Applied Knowledge.
+I spoke at a conference recently with James Lyons-Weiler, PhD; Mary Holland, JD; and Tetyana Obukhanych, PhD, which was organized by Informed Choice Washington and the Institute for Pure and Applied Knowledge.